How to become a neuropsychologist

 In order to undertake any neuropsychology courses, you'll need one of the following:

-On completion of training, practitioners will usually work for at least one year in a specialist service and then undertake the BPS Qualification in Clinical Neuropsychology (QiCN), or the equivalent accredited route via a university provider, which confers eligibility for entry onto the society’s Specialist Register of Clinical Neuropsychologists.
+On completion of training, practitioners will usually work for at least one year in a specialist service and then undertake the BPS Qualification in Clinical Neuropsychology (QiCN), or the equivalent accredited route via a university provider, which confers eligibility for entry to the society’s Specialist Register of Clinical Neuropsychologists.

 Get to know the role